-Who Is the Best Attorney for Your Case?
+Who Is the Best Albany Personal Injury Attorney for Your Case?

-Only you can decide the best attorney for your case.
-The decision is highly personal and can a big difference with your satisfaction level.
+There are many experienced and capable Albany personal injury lawyers, but only you can decide the best attorney for your case.
+The decision is highly personal and can make a big difference with your satisfaction level.

 First, you should decide whether or not you would like a large law firm or small law firm to handle your case.
 For some people, a small firm is preferred.
-In my office I am the only attorney.
+In my office, I am the only personal injury lawyer.
 Therefore when you have an issue or concern, you know that I will be the person in charge of your case.
 I will attend your hearing, depositions and have the ultimate responsibility for your matter.

-In determining who would be the best attorney for your case, another question to ask at the initial consultation is how you will be kept informed about your case.
+In determining who would be the best personal injury lawyer for your case, another question to ask at the initial consultation is how you will be kept informed about your case.
 Some firms prefer clients who want their case on autopilot; who will let the firm handle the case, not ask many questions, and hope for the best result.

 Other clients believe that it is important to have an attorney that is accessible and can answer relevant questions as the case progresses.
 They believe being informed about the status of their case is of the utmost importance.
 Doing your best to investigate how a law firm operates on a day-to-day basis will go a long way in helping you to choose the best attorney for your case.